mwdle/ESPHomeConfig/README.md

     docker compose up -d
     ```

-Your container should be up and running and you should be able to execute ESPHome commands via `docker exec`.
+Your container should be up and running and you should be able to execute ESPHome commands via `docker exec` like so:

+    ```shell
+    docker exec -it esphome esphome run config.yaml
+    ```

 ## Flashing Instructions